A generalization of Tuza's conjecture: -partite hypergraphs

 $k$-partite hypergraphs behave particularly well with respect to matchings.
-The best known result in this direction is K\"onig's theorem, stating that in bipartite graphs $\tau=\nu$.
-Lov\'asz \cite{lov} proved that in $k$-partite hypergraphs $\tau< \frac{k}{2}\tau^*$, and it follows F\"uredi's theorem \cite{furedi} that in such hypergraphs $\tau^*\le (k-1)\nu$.
-A famous conjecture of Ryser is that in $k$-partite hypergraphs $\tau \le (k-1) \nu$.
+The best-known result in this direction is K\"onig's theorem, stating that in bipartite graphs $\tau=\nu$.
+Lov\'asz \cite{lov} proved that in $k$-partite hypergraphs $\tau< \frac{k}{2}\nu^*$, and as already noted, by a theorem of F\"uredi \cite{furedi} in such hypergraphs $\tau^*\le (k-1)\nu$.

-The $k=3$ case of Ryser's conjecture, namely $\tau\le 2\nu$ in tripartite hypergraphs, was proved in \cite{aharoni}.
-If $H$ is tripartite then so is $\hu$, and thus $\tu(H)\le 2\nt(H)$.
-In \cite{haxellkohaya} this was strengthened to: \begin{theorem} If $H$ is tripartite then $\tu(H) < 1.956\nt(H)$. \end{theorem} This bound was proved in the tripartite case of Tuza's conjecture, but careful scrutiny shows that the proof also yields the more general result above.
+As mentioned above, the $k=3$ case of Ryser's conjecture, namely $\tau\le 2\nu$ in $3$-partite hypergraphs, is known.
+If $H$ is $3$-partite then so is $\hu$, and thus $\tu(H)\le 2\nt(H)$.
+In \cite{haxellkohaya} this was strengthened to: \begin{theorem} If $G$ is a $3$-partite graph then $\tu(T(G)) < 1.956\nt(T(G))$. \end{theorem} Careful scrutiny shows that the proof also yields the more general